ExerionPL/ena/README.md

   - object with render method that will be invoked the same way as above function
 - each method has it's lifecycle:
   - canAccess\[method\] - returns boolean value indicating whether user have access to specific endpoint or not, receives expressjs request object
-  - before\[method\] - runs before handler, can modify request specificaly for this handler, receives expressjs request object
+  - before\[method\] - runs before handler, can modify request specificaly for this handler, receives expressjs request and response objects
   - \[method\] - main handler of the method, will receive declared paramters autowired from request accordingly to the names, you can provide an array of handlers with different path parameters, and they will be autowired to respective paths (build from path parameters).
 It is important to follow proper order of handlers, as it may lead to unwanted errors when resolving route handler.
 Also, remember, that it's the number of path parameters that distincts the path, not the names and order.
   - after\[method\] - runs after handler, receives expressjs request and response objects